 Gever Tulley is the co-founder of the Tinkering School, a weeklong camp where lucky kids get to play with their very own power tools.

 Much of modern life is based on the assumption that happiness comes from economic prosperity.
-Many -- politicians, media and citizens alike -- seem to assume the goal of government is to keep the economy moving.
+Politicians, media and citizens alike seem to assume the goal of government is to keep the economy moving.
 Here, Nic Marks argues that the blind pursuit of economic growth has created an environment that actually undermines our happiness.
 He offers some bold suggestions on how nations and people can return to a shared common purpose: nurturing well-being.

 Nic Marks is the founder of the Centre for Well-Being, an independent think tank at the New Economics Foundation in London.

 There have been at least 25 prototype humans.
 We are but one more model, and there is no evidence evolution has stopped.
-Juan Enriquez and Steve Gullans, two of the world's most eminent science authors, researchers, and entrepreneurs, take you into a world where humans increasingly shape their environment, their own selves, and other species.
-By the end you will see a broad, and sometimes scary, map of life science-driven change.
-Not just our bodies will be altered but our core religious, government, and social structures as humankind makes the transition to a new species, a Homo evolutis, which directly and deliberately controls its own evolution and that of many other species.
+Juan Enriquez and Steve Gullans, two of the world's most eminent science authors, researchers and entrepreneurs, take you into a world where humans increasingly shape their environment, their own selves and other species.
+By the end you will see a broad, and sometimes scary, map of life-science-driven change.
+Not only will our bodies be altered but so too will our core religious, governmental and social structures as humankind makes the transition to a new species, a Homo evolutis, which directly and deliberately controls its own evolution and that of many other species.

 Juan Enriquez thinks and writes about the profound changes that genomics and other life sciences will cause in business, technology, politics and society.

-With the TED Books App, you can subscribe to TED Books and save.
-A subscription is $4.99 per month with a new ebook available every 2 weeks.
+Subscribe to TED Books with the TED Books App.
+A subscription is $14.99 for the year, with new ebooks available regularly.
 Subscribe now and download all titles from the back catalog free.
 Available for iPhone and iPad.